 indicates an error occurred when closing the error recording file.
-TYPE=BUFF means system space has become corrupted and buffers and/or file control blocks cannot be returned to the free system space.
+TYPE=BUFF means system space has become corrupted, and buffers and/or FCBs cannot be returned to the free system space.

 DATE-ERR

 indicates that the ON parameter was specified but the date and time parameters of the SET TIME command were not specified.